buckaroo-pm/buckaroo-pm.github.io/pages/posts/are-headers-really-the-problem.md

 *foo returns 1 + 2*

-*Undefined references* occur when you depend on a header, but not on the corresponding translation-unit.
+*Undefined references* occur when you depend on a header, but not on the corresponding translation-unit(s).

 Some have argued that this is a reason not to have headers at all.
 Indeed, Java avoids the use of headers because it makes things simpler: